aaugustin/django-sesame/README.rst

 advice carefully.**

-The major security weakness in django-sesame is a direct consequence of the feature it implements: **whoever obtains an authentication token will be able to log in to your website.** URLs end up in countless insecure places: browser history, proxy logs, etc. You can't avoid that.
-So use django-sesame only for mundane things, like photos from your holidays.
-If a data leak would seriously affect you, don't use this software.
-You have been warned.
+The major security weakness in django-sesame is a direct consequence of the feature it implements: **whoever obtains an authentication token will be able to log in to your website.** URLs end up in countless insecure places: emails, referer headers, proxy logs, browser history, etc. You can't avoid that.
+So use django-sesame only for mundane things.

+**If a data leak would affect you in non-trivial ways, don't use this library.
+You have been warned.**

 Otherwise, a reasonable attempt has been made to provide a secure solution. django-sesame uses Django's signing framework to create signed tokens.

-Tokens are linked to the primary key and the password of the ``User``.
+Tokens are tied to the primary key and the password of the corresponding user.
 Changing the password invalidates the token.
-Provided your authentication backend uses salted passwords — I hope it does — the token is invalidated even if the new password is identical to the old one.
+When the authentication backend uses salted passwords — that's been the default in Django for a long time — the token is invalidated even if the new password is identical to the old one.

 By default, tokens never expire.
 If you want them to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds.